TL;DR - Quick Answer

 - • Full insurance coverage

-You cannot hold physical precious metals in a standard IRA at a regular brokerage.
-You need a Self-Directed IRA with a custodian that allows alternative assets.
+You cannot hold physical precious metals in a standard IRA at Fidelity, Schwab, or Vanguard.
+You need a Self-Directed IRA with a custodian that handles hard assets like physical gold and silver.

 - • Hold IRA assets on your behalf